mk360/fifa18_scraper/README.md

   * The work rates of the player (how willing to attack / defend the player is) ;
   * The position the player plays in.

+## Output

+The result of years of waiting for the scraper to be done will appear as a "players.js" file.
+But if there's a fact you should be wary about, it is that it will produce it at the directory where you run the script, so be careful.

 A sample of what the data would look like can be found [here](https://github.com/mk360/fifa18_scraper/blob/master/Sample.js).